mmore500/dishtiny/docs/installation.md

 This means that you'll need to re-run the environment setup steps Kind of annoying, but on the plus side if you accidentally bork your development environment you can open up a new session for a fresh start!
 ::man_shrugging:: ::rocket::
+If you do bork your environment, give the command `exit` until your the terminal pane closes then refresh the page.
+If the command prompt is hanging, you might have to mash `ctrl-c`, `ctrl-\`, or `ctrl-z` first.